mcraig13/Network-Switch/README.md

 # Network-Switch

-Will be able to change the network settings of the Raspberry Pi from Wireless Access Point to WiFi
+This is a script that will be able to change the Raspberry Pi between Wireless Hotspot mode and default WiFi mode.

+The Wireless Hotspot mode will allow it to act like a router, allowing other devices to connect to it or act as a go between for other devices.

+This is all done using functions in a bash script but can be potentially expanded upon later into a working python executable.